 - Use social media to the fullest: There’s no better tool to share your fundraising efforts with friends and family and ask for their support.
 You can use your own words, take advantage of sample posts from our weekly emails, or share a PAWS story that speaks to you – the possibilities are endless!

 Social media works best when you post regularly and with variety on the channels you use most.
 Posts can quickly get buried by newer content after a few days, but variety is key in making sure supporters stay engaged with your message.
 Below are some tips and ideas to help you make the most of your social media fundraising.
 You can use wording from our sample posts any time!

-- Make your page easy to find: set your page URL under the “details” section of your page to make it easier to remember, then set it as the website for your social media profiles so supporters can find the link any time.
+- Make your page easy to find: set your page URL under the “details” section of your Mutt Strut page to make it easier to remember.
+Then set it as the website for your social media profiles so supporters can find the link any time.
 This is especially important for Instagram, since it doesn’t allow clickable links in photo descriptions.